Śūraṅgama Sūtra: In favor of full Chinese composition

-In favor of the sutra being based on Indian originals
+In favor of the sūtra being based on Indian originals

+After the critiques of the Śūraṅgama from Lü Cheng and Liang Qichao, Shi Minsheng (釋愍生) wrote a book titled the Bianpo lengyan baiwei (辯破楞嚴百偽, lit: "Refutation of the One hundred reasons about why Śūraṅgama Sūtra is apocryphal"), establishing a rigorous response to them by criticizing both Lü and Liang for misunderstanding the Śūraṅgama Sūtra.
+In Shi Minsheng's book, he listed one hundred arguments that directly corresponded to and countered Lü Cheng's list of one hundred critiques, cross-referencing and citing multiple other scriptures in the Buddhist canon to undermine each of Lü's critiques by demonstrating that they were based on misinterpretations of the text or lack of understanding regarding Buddhist doctrines.

+In his examination of the authenticity of the Surangama Sūtra as well as arguments presented by past academics on the issue, Jia Jinhua notes that the presence of Chinese or Taoist elements in the text that have been noted by some academics such as those mentioned by James A. Benn, "comprise only a tiny ratio of the whole sūtra, and are mostly sporadic terms and allusions that do not form significant ideas of indigenous Chinese origin; thus, they do not necessarily indicate a Chinese origin for the sūtra.
+Rather, they can be seen as translative substitutions of parallel Sanskrit elements applied by the translators."
+In other words, they represent the translators' method of finding functional native Chinese equivalents that closely resemble and parallel the original concepts in the Sanskrit source.
+Indeed, he further notes that "Chinese terms and allusions appear more or less in almost all Buddhist scriptures of Chinese translation.
+For example, Daoist “philosophical” terms such as Dao 道, wu 無, wuwei 無為, and so forth appear everywhere in authentic translated sūtras.
+While Daoist “religious” terms are less commonly seen, several sūtras translated during Empress Wu’s reign do contain this kind of terminology."

 Ron Epstein gives an overview of the arguments for Indian or Chinese origin, and concludes:

 A number of scholars have associated the Śūraṅgama Sūtra with the Buddhist tradition at Nālandā.

-Epstein thinks that certain passages in the sutra do show Chinese influence, such as the section on the Taoist immortals, but he thinks that this "could easily represent an adaptive Chinese translation of Buddhist tantric ideas.
+Epstein thinks that certain passages in the sūtra do show Chinese influence, such as the section on the Taoist immortals, but he thinks that this "could easily represent an adaptive Chinese translation of Buddhist tantric ideas.
 The whole area of the doctrinal relationship between the Taoist nei-tan, or so-called "inner alchemy", and early Buddhist tantra is a murky one, and until we know more about both, the issue probably cannot be resolved adequately."
 Epstein further writes regarding uniquely Chinese influences found in the text: "As to things Chinese, there are various short references to them scattered throughout the text, but, just as well as indicating the work's Chinese origin, they also could be an indication of a translation style of substitution of parallel items, which would fit right in with the highly literary Chinese phraseology."

 In arguing for an Indic origin, Epstein gives three main reasons: